SeldonIO/seldonio.github.com/benchmark-guide.md

 ## Create Kubernetes cluster on AWS

  * [Create a GlusterFS cluster in an AWS VPC](glusterfs.html).
  * [Create a Kubernetes AWS cluster](http://kubernetes.io/docs/getting-started-guides/aws/).
 The configuration used is shown below.
 You will need to change as appropriate with desired key, secret, region and bucket name.
+We will create a cluster of 4 nodes, so that 1 can be used exclusively for the load tester and the other 3 for Seldon.
 {% highlight bash %}
    export AWS_ACCESS_KEY_ID=<YOUR_ACCESS_KEY>
    export AWS_SECRET_ACCESS_KEY=<YOUR_SECRET_KEY>